-The first attempt to measure this deflection of starlight during a solar eclipse in 1912 failed due to bad weather.\\\\ The next opportunity occurred on August 21, 1914 from southern Russia.
-Unfortunately, the assassination of Archduke Ferdinand in July of that year led to the German invasion of Russia on the first of August and the start of the First World War.
-Einstein's colleague, Erwin Freundlich, who traveled there specifically to measure the deflection of starlight, found himself instantly converted from visiting astronomer to enemy alien.
-He had all of his instruments confiscated, and was instantly arrested by the Russians.
-As the United States remained officially neutral, a group of astronomers from California's Lick Observatory was allowed to remain, but ran out of luck when the weather turned bad and Russian officials impounded their instruments for the rest of the war.
+The first attempt to measure this deflection of starlight during a solar eclipse, in 1912, failed because of bad weather.\ The next opportunity occurred on August 21, 1914, from southern Russia.
+Unfortunately, the assassination of Archduke Ferdinand in July of that year led to the German invasion of Russia on the first of August and the start of World War I. Einstein's colleague Erwin Freundlich, who had traveled there specifically to measure the deflection of starlight, found himself instantly converted from visiting astronomer to enemy alien.
+He had all of his instruments confiscated and was instantly arrested by the Russians.
+As the United States remained officially neutral, a group of astronomers from California's Lick Observatory was allowed to remain, but they ran out of luck when the weather turned bad, and Russian officials impounded their instruments for the rest of the war.